True West Magazine: Television

 In 2012, in honor of Arizona's centennial, True West created and released the show Outrageous Arizona, an irreverent and humorous look at the history of Arizona, hosted by Bob Boze Bell and True West contributors Jana Bommersbach and Marshall Trimble.
 The show aired on select PBS stations in the Southwest.
 Outrageous Arizona received an EMMY Award from Rocky Mountain Southwest Chapter of the National Academy of Television Arts and Sciences (NATAS) in 2013.

-AwardsTrue West has won multiple silver and bronze All-Industry Marketing (AIM) awards since 2005.

-In 2008, the Western Writers of America awarded True West the Lariat Award for outstanding support of the organization and its members.

-In June 2010, True West hit Fern Siegel's "Magazine Rack" in Media Post.
-"The Empire State Building is my true north—as it is for anyone who lives in downtown Manhattan...
-For those seeking an authentic experience without actual contact, try True West," Siegel wrote, adding: "Today, the popular history pub hopes to 'capture the spirit of the West with authenticity, personality and humor,' linking its past to its present.
-In the immortal words of Seinfeld's Kramer: 'Giddy-up.'"

-The Oregon-California Trails Association awarded True West the Distinguished Service Award in August 2010 in recognition of consistently publishing travel articles on the National Historic Trails.

-An Oregon city, The Dalles, recognized True West as a top national magazine in January 2011.